Orphanage: Bangladesh

 The private welfare institutions are mostly known as orphanages and madrassahs.
 The authorities of most of these orphanages put more emphasis on religion and religious studies.
 One example follows:

 400 – Approximately – Nawab Sir Salimullah Muslim Orphanage.

 Maldives

-Orphans, Children (0–17 years) orphaned due to all causes, 2010, estimate 51.
+The 2010 estimate for the number of children (0–17 years) orphaned due to all causes is 51.

 India

 India is in the top 10 and also has a very large number of orphans as well as a destitute child population.
 Orphanages operated by the state are generally known as juvenile homes.
 In addition, there is a vast number of privately run orphanages running into thousands spread across the country.
 These are run by various trusts, religious groups, individual citizens, citizens groups, NGO's, etc.

 While some of these places endeavor to place the children for adoption a vast majority just care and educate them till they are of legal majority age and help place them back on their feet.
 Prominent organizations in this field include BOYS TOWN, SOS children's villages, etc.

 There have been scandals especially with regard to adoption.
 Since government rules restrict funds unless there are a certain number of residents, some orphanages make sure the resident numbers remain high at the cost of adoption.